LeandroLuna/healthflow/dashboard/README.md

 Run `npx auth secret` to generate a secret and replace the value in the .env.local file with it.

-Add the CLIENT_ID and CLIENT_SECRET from your OAuth provider to the .env.local file.
+Add the GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET from Google OAuth provider to the .env.local file.

 ## Getting Started

 First, run the development server: `npm run dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Deploy on Vercel